jlevy/og-equity-compensation/README.md

 Equity compensation lies at the intersection of corporate law, taxation, and employee compensation, and so requires some basic understanding of all three topics.
+You might think compensation and taxation are separate topics, but they are so intertwined that it’s hard to explain one without the other.

 So we’ve laid out key elements of these subjects, from the ground up:

 - [**Fundamentals of Stock Corporations**](#fundamentals-of-stock-corporations): What is equity?